Transition Year is an integral part of student life in CUS.

 Transition Year is divided up into three modules.
 This allows the students have experience of all aspects of Transition Year, both curricular and extra curricular.
 The students get an introduction to subjects they may wish to pursue for their Leaving Certificate, for example all three business subjects, three science subjects, history, geography, classical studies, etc. In additional to the core subjects there is a vast range of other options for the students to become involved in.

 CUS St Vincent de Paul a registered charity which assists needy families over the Christmas period.
 Transition Year students co-ordinate the yearly campaign which involves the entire school community.
-The Transition Year students must elect a committee, who oversee the collection of food and money and the allocation of funds.
+The Transition Year students must elect a committee to oversee the collection of food and money and the allocation of funds.

 Students in CUS are actively encouraged to become involved in the Young Scientist competition and have won a number of commendations.
 Transition Year is an ideal year for students to become involved in a competition such as this.